openfl/www.openfl.org/_posts/2013-12-18-openfl-meets-lime.markdown

 ---
 Years ago, we worked on a project that many of you know, called NME.
 The goal of NME was to build a way to make it simple to use Haxe for native mobile and desktop applications.
 Over time, NME continued to develop better platform support, new features and more intelligent command-line tools, even crossing the line to unify C++, Flash and JavaScript builds under the same API.

 In May of this year, we introduced OpenFL, the next evolution of these goals.
 Similar to NME (and leveraging the same codebase), OpenFL was designed to bring high-quality games and applications to the web, mobile and desktop.
-Unlike NME, OpenFL was designed for greater emphasis on the Flash API (which NME already mirrored), as well as a renewed focus on maintaining feature parity and stability across each platform.<a id="more"></a><a id="more-261"></a>
+Unlike NME, OpenFL was designed for greater emphasis on the Flash API (which NME already mirrored), as well as a renewed focus on maintaining feature parity and stability across each platform.<!--more--><a id="more-261"></a>

 Though the majority of developers have been excited about OpenFL, some have been hesitant because although they loved NME, it was not because it mirrored the Flash API.